-No American-led expedition on Umboi Island has there been since 2004, but in 2009 a native of Tarawe Village was a student at a university on the mainland.
-During one of his trips between the city of Lae and Umboi Island, he and several others saw the ropen on the south coast of the island, although only its tail was above the surface of the water when they passed by in the banana boat.
+We’ve had no American-led expedition on Umboi Island since 2004, but in 2009 Rex, a native of Tarawe Village and a student at a university on the mainland, during one of his trips between the city of Lae and Umboi Island saw the ropen.
+He and others on the boat observed the ropen on the south coast of the island, although only its tail was above the surface of the water when they passed by in the banana boat.
 The ropen still lives there.

 I saw that its tail is about 6-7 meters long [about twenty feet long] with sharp diamond shape.
 It was an awesome scenerio.